 Take your cooked rice and fluff it with a fork or with your hands (you can rinse your hands in cold water if the rice starts sticking to them).
 If you are using cold leftover rice, try to break up the clumps as best as possible.

-With the wok over medium high heat, add another tablespoon of oil and sauté the onions until translucent.
+With the wok over medium high heat, add the final tablespoon of oil, and sauté the onions until translucent.
 Add the rice, and use your metal spatula to flatten out and break up any large clumps.
 If the rice is cold from the refrigerator, continue stir-frying until the rice is warmed up, which will take about 5 minutes.
 Sprinkling just a little water on large clumps of rice will help break them up more easily.
 If the rice was made fresh, cooking time will be faster.
 Just make sure that the rice isn't too wet––which will make frying it difficult.

 After about 20 seconds, spread the Shaoxing wine around the perimeter of the wok and stir-fry for another 20 seconds.
-This step gives you a little of that extra "wok hay" that you taste when you get fried rice from a good Chinese restaurant.
+This step gives you a little of that extra "wok hei" that you taste when you get fried rice from a good Chinese restaurant.
+Serve!